creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-10-24-HierarchicalProbabilisticUNet.md

 * U-Nets are composed by res-blocks.

-> Without the use of res-blocks, the KL-terms between distributions at the begining of the hiearchy often become $$\, 0$$ early in the training, essentially resulting in uninformative and thus unused latents.
+> Without the use of res-blocks, the KL-terms between distributions at the begining of the hiearchy often become 0 early in the training, essentially resulting in uninformative and thus unused latents.

-* The number of latent scales is chosen empirically such as to allow for a sufficiently granular effect of the latent hierarchy.
+* The number of latent scales is chosen empirically to allow for a sufficiently granular effect of the latent hierarchy.

 &nbsp;